Access this at any of our libraries

 Please note: To access these records you will need to first create your own account using your own email address and password.
 Once this is done you can gain free access to all content and organise all your research with your personal notes and bookmarks.

-Use the British Newspaper Archive now (In-Library Access Only)
+(In-Library Access Only)

 The British Library's collection of historical newspapers contains newspapers from 1603 to the present day, from both Britain and further afield.
 It is continually being added to.

 What can I search?

 - News Articles - read about national events, as well as issues of local and regional importance;